e-c-k-e-r/vall-e/README.md

 * `--max-ar-steps`: maximum steps for inferencing through the AR model.
 Each second is 75 steps.
 * `--device`: device to use (default: `cuda`, examples: `cuda:0`, `cuda:1`, `cpu`)
 * `--ar-temp`: sampling temperature to use for the AR pass.
 During experimentation, `0.95` provides the most consistent output, but values close to it works fine.
 * `--nar-temp`: sampling temperature to use for the NAR pass.
-During experimentation, `0.2` provides clean output, but values upward of `0.6` seems fine too.
+During experimentation, the lower value, the better.
+Set to `0` to enable greedy sampling.

-And some experimental sampling flags you can use too (your mileage will ***definitely*** vary):
+And some experimental sampling flags you can use too (your mileage will ***definitely*** vary, but most of these are bandaids for a bad AR):
-* `--max-ar-context`: Number of `resp` tokens to keep in the context when inferencing.
-This is akin to "rolling context" in an effort to try and curb any context limitations, but currently does not seem fruitful.
-* `--min-ar-temp` / `--min-nar-temp`: triggers the dynamic temperature pathway, adjusting the temperature based on the confidence of the best token.
+* `--min-ar-temp`: triggers the dynamic temperature pathway, adjusting the temperature based on the confidence of the best token.
 Acceptable values are between `[0.0, (n)ar-temp)`.
   + This simply uplifts the [original implementation](https://github.com/kalomaze/koboldcpp/blob/dynamic-temp/llama.cpp#L5132) to perform it.
   + **!**NOTE**!**: This does not seem to resolve any issues with setting too high/low of a temperature.
 The right values are yet to be found.
 * `--top-p`: limits the sampling pool to top sum of values that equal `P`% probability in the probability distribution.